EthanBurkett/goadmin/PLUGINS.md

 ## Overview

-The GoAdmin plugin system allows extending the application's functionality without modifying the core codebase.
-Plugins are Go packages compiled directly into the binary that implement a standard interface and interact with GoAdmin through a well-defined API.
+Plugins are Go packages compiled into the binary that extend GoAdmin's functionality.
+They implement a standard interface and interact through a well-defined API.

-**Windows Compatible**: This plugin system uses a registry-based approach that works on Windows, Linux, and macOS (no .so files required).

 ## Architecture